shoaib0300/write-data-to-database-with-CLI/README.md

 composer install
 ```

-## Ensure your Laravel environment is properly configured, and the database connection details are set in the `.env` file.
+## Ensure your Laravel environment is properly configured, and the database connection details are set in the `.env` and change the name .env.example to .env file.

 ```dotenv
 DB_CONNECTION=mysql                       # Database connection type (e.g., mysql)